YoussefHassanDEV/School_System_managment/README.md

 For detailed API specifications, refer to the source code and consider generating OpenAPI/Swagger documentation from the project.

-## Code Fixes and Improvements (from ChatGPT Conversation)
+## Code Fixes and Improvements

-This section summarizes the key code fixes and improvements discussed in the ChatGPT conversation, demonstrating the project's commitment to best practices and robust development.
+This section summarizes the key code fixes and improvements , demonstrating the project's commitment to best practices and robust development.

 ### 1) `Role.java` — add `SUPER_MANAGER`